 |

-Laura Svancarek - Downtown: On the Go!
-(Promotions)Laura has worked in transportation since early 2019 and comes from a background in sustainability education & environmental science.
+| Laura Svancarek - Tacoma On the Go (Promotions)Laura has worked in transportation since early 2019 and comes from a background in sustainability education & environmental science.
 As a lifelong bus rider and Washington native, she has fond memories of bus hopping through Seattle’s free ride zone and around the Eastside as a teenager.
 She made the switch from education to transportation because of a love of transit and an interest in the sustainability and equity aspects of the field.
-Laura is the Executive Director for Downtown On the Go, a TMA operating in Downtown Tacoma, administering the CTR program for Tacoma businesses and working in cooperation with the Pierce County CTR program to provide county-wide commuter resources through Ride Together Pierce.
+Laura is the Executive Director for Tacoma On the Go, a nonprofit TMA, administering the CTR program for Tacoma businesses and working in cooperation with the Pierce County CTR program to provide county-wide commuter resources through Ride Together Pierce.
 In her advocacy role, Laura works to highlight the importance of transportation options, challenging barriers to access, and engaging in local processes to advocate for a better & safer transportation network.
 She organizes events that range in focus from cyclist safety, getting community members out on Pierce Transit buses with local leaders, and forum discussions with local experts on transportation and land use.
 Previously, she worked on the WSDOT Small Business Incentive program with Steer, connecting small businesses in Pierce and South King Counties with transportation benefits for their employees.
 Laura brings a perspective centered in the intersection of traditional TDM work and transportation equity advocacy work. |

-Olivia Kahn - City of Vancouver (Chair)Olivia is originally from Pittsburgh, PA and earned her BS in Regional Planning from Indiana University of Pennsylvania.
-Olivia knew the Pacific Northwest is where she wanted to live – the views, the water, the travel options – irresistible to an urbanist.
-She moved in 2015 to pursue a Master of Urban and Regional Planning at Portland State University.
-PSU introduced TDM to Olivia, and you could say it was love at first sight.
-Olivia spent the last seven years working at non-profits – Oregon Walks, Westside Transportation Alliance (WTA), and most recently, 4.5 years at Commute Seattle.
-In October 2022, Olivia joined the City of Vancouver, WA as their one-and-only TDM Coordinator.
-Olivia is responsible for crafting new policies to meet climate, safety, and equity goals, expanding Clark County’s regional Commute Trip Reduction Program, kick-starting a brand new residential TDM program, and she also supports on mega projects like the Interstate Bridge Replacement Program and tolling and congestion pricing.
-In her free time, Olivia enjoys exploring on her e-bike, rooting for the Portland Trail Blazers, and spending time with family and her two lab mutts Hank and Pearl. |
+| Olivia Kahn - City of Vancouver (Treasurer)Olivia is originally from Pittsburgh, PA and earned her BS in Regional Planning from Indiana University of Pennsylvania.
+Olivia has lived in the Pacific Northwest for a decade and originally moved to Portland to pursue a Master of Urban and Regional Planning at Portland State University.
+Olivia spent seven years working at nonprofits such as Oregon Walks, Westside Transportation Alliance (WTA), and Commute Seattle.
+In October 2022, Olivia joined the City of Vancouver, WA as their one-and-only Transportation Demand Management Planner.
+Olivia is responsible for crafting new policies to meet climate, safety, and equity goals, expanding Clark County’s regional Commute Trip Reduction Program, launching a brand new residential TDM program, managing the city’s Bicycle Parking Program, and she also supports mega projects like the Interstate Bridge Replacement Program.
+In her free time, Olivia enjoys exploring on her e-bike, rooting for the Portland Trail Blazers, and spending time with family, friends and dogs. |